Why Google Public DNS?

 - A top-level domain (TLD) name service.

 - A DNS hosting or failover service.
-Google Public DNS is not a third-party DNS application service provider, such as DynDNS, that hosts authoritative records for other domains.
+Google Public DNS is not a third-party DNS application service provider that hosts authoritative records for other domains.
 If you are looking for a high-volume, programmable, authoritative name server using Google's infrastructure, try Google's Cloud DNS.

 - An authoritative name service.
 Google Public DNS servers are not authoritative for any domain.
-Google maintains a set of other nameservers that are authoritative for domains it has registered, hosted at ns[1-4].google.com.
+Google maintains another set of name servers that are authoritative for domains it has registered, hosted at ns[1-4].google.com.

 - A malware-blocking service.
 Google Public DNS rarely performs blocking or filtering, though it may if we believe this is necessary to protect our users from security threats.
 In such extraordinary cases, it simply fails to answer; it does not create modified results.